srstanic/dev.srdanstanic.com/_posts/2021-03-24-swift-protocol-types-and-naming.md

 }
 ```

 John argues that this is not a good name because the `Cachable` protocol doesn't contain any methods that would perform the caching.
 But the question is, why should `Cachable` have any methods to perform caching?
-The protocol describes something that can be cached and the requirement for that something is to provide a `cacheKey`. `Cachable` is a perfectly suitable name for it.
+The protocol describes something that can be cached and the requirement for that something is to provide a `cacheKey`. `Cachable` is a suitable name for it.
 If this type itself needed to perform caching actions, then a more fitting name for it would be `Caching`.

 The following example is a more complicated one - the `Swift.Collection.Sequence` protocol from the Swift Standard Library.